WatchTree-19/WatchTree-19/README.md

 This is my open research page, feel free to reach out by email, if you feel I could help out!
 (Columbia University, alumnus), UK/US-based.

-I place myself as an Methodological researcher with interest in idealogical expansion of emerging areas.
+I place myself as an Methodological researcher.

 [ What I'm building